Deep Learning for Android Malware Defenses: a Systematic Literature Review: Results Analysis

 As shown in Fig.~\ref{fig:RQ2programanalysis}, program analysis approaches to extract raw features from Android APKs can be categorized into three types: static analysis, dynamic analysis, and hybrid analysis.

-\textbf{Static Analysis.} Fig.~\ref{fig:RQ2programanalysis} presents that the majority of sources (73 percent) extract raw features using static analysis approaches.
+\textbf{Static Analysis.} Fig.~\ref{fig:RQ2programanalysis} presents that the majority of sources (73\%) extract raw features using static analysis approaches.
 Reverse-engineering tools such as Androguard~\cite{Androguard} and APKtool~\cite{APKtool} are required to disassemble and/or decompile Android APK.
 The raw information extracted from the APK files is used for further analysis of malicious applications.
 The extracted information is diverse.
 Raw binary code and opcode sequence can be fed directly to DL models~\cite{sun2019android, zhu2019fsnet, he2019malware, hsien2018r2}.
 Aside from that, high-level semantic features like API calls and permissions are also widely used~\cite{su2016deep, grosse2017adversarial, kim2018multimodal, zhang2019familial}.

 \textbf{Dynamic Analysis.} Only 17\% of primary studies use dynamic analysis approaches to collect raw features from Android APK files.
-This finding is not surprising given that dynamic analysis requires more execution time than static analysis~\cite{faruki2014android}.
-Specifically, dynamic analysis works by running samples to examine the runtime behaviors and system metrics of Android applications, which is more resilient to malware evasion techniques like obfuscation~\cite{hou2016deep4maldroid}.
+This finding is not surprising given that dynamic analysis requires executing apps in a protected environment and dynamic analysis can only provide a partial picture of applications (i.e., it is challenging to cover all code)~\cite{faruki2014android, li2017static}.
+However, dynamic analysis works by running samples to examine the runtime behaviors and system metrics of Android applications, which is more resilient to malware evasion techniques like obfuscation~\cite{hou2016deep4maldroid}.
 Representative dynamic analysis tools include TaintDroid~\cite{enck2014taintdroid}, CopperDroid~\cite{tam2015copperdroid}, etc. Dynamic features are obtained by dynamically executing collected app samples in a controlled environment, such as an Android emulator or a real mobile device.
 Thirteen primary studies employ emulators such as Genymotion to monitor the application's dynamic behaviors.
 However, various anti-emulator techniques are developed to conceal malicious activities.
 Thus, we also discovered that there are seven primary studies focusing on dynamic analysis on real mobile devices.
 For example, Alzaylaee et al.~\cite{alzaylaee2017emulator} demonstrated that on-device dynamic analysis performed much better than on-simulator dynamic analysis concerning stability and detecting ability.

 \textbf{Hybrid Analysis.} Fig.~\ref{fig:RQ2programanalysis} presents that 10\% of primary studies involve hybrid program analysis (which combines static and dynamic analysis).
 Static program analysis has the advantage of providing full code coverage at a lower computational cost but it is vulnerable to evasion techniques like obfuscation, while dynamic program analysis allows for the analysis of run-time behaviors in a controlled environment but the code coverage may be limited~\cite{ vinayakumar2018detecting, chaulagain2020hybrid}.
 Although hybrid analysis leverage the complementary strengths of both types of program analyses, it is still computationally intensive, which may explain why the number of related studies is small.